MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 	_Saving the public and private keys_

-[Conclusion]
+You now have a pair of files containing a public key and a private key.
+Remember where these files are located, because you will need them in subsequent exercises.

 <a name="Exercise2"></a>
 ## Exercise 2: Create an Azure Container Service

 Now that you have an SSH key pair, you can create and configure an Azure Container Service.
-In this exercise, you will use the Azure Portal to create an Azure Container Service to deploy Docker images to.
+In this exercise, you will use the Azure Portal to create an Azure Container Service for running Docker containers.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 Select **+ New -> Containers -> Azure Container Service**.